ehan03/passmark/README.md

 # passmark

-Scraping and analyzing CPU and GPU information from [PassMark](https://www.passmark.com/).
+Scraping and analyzing data on CPUs, GPUs, HDDs/SSDs, and RAM sticks from [PassMark](https://www.passmark.com/).